anupkumar222/TA-JS-methods-TJaaad/block-BJaadd/code/array-methods.md

      colors.concat('black', 'red', 21, true); // ['red','green','blue','black', 'red', 21, true]
      ```
    - `concat` accepts n number of values and returns one array with all the values in same order.
 It does not change the original array.
-   - No it does not mutate the original array
+   - No it does not mutate the original array.

 2. `join`
+- Parameter: Specifies a string to separate each pair of adjacent elements of the array.
+The separator is converted to a string if necessary.
+If omitted, the array elements are separated with a comma (",").
+If separator is an empty string, all elements are joined without any characters in between them.

+- Return: A string with all array elements joined.
+If arr.length is 0, the empty string is returned.

 3. `flat`
 4. `push`
 5. `indexOf`